freenas/freenas-docs/userguide/system.rst

 There are also other options available.

-* **Create:** Click |ui-add| to add a manual boot environment.
-A new screen prompts for entry of a :guilabel:`Name` for the boot environment.
-Only alphanumeric characters, underscores, and dashes are allowed.
+* **Create:** makes a new boot environment from the active environment.
+  The active boot environment contains the text :literal:`Now/Reboot` in the :guilabel:`Active` column.
+Only alphanumeric characters, underscores, and dashes are allowed in the name.

 * **Scrub:** :guilabel:`Scrub Boot Pool` is used to perform a manual scrub of the boot devices.
 By default, the boot device is